Cookie (song): Reception

 Joshua Minsoo Kim of Pitchfork regarded "Cookie" as the "most interesting selection" from the EP, calling "a weightless groove about courting a crush".
-Writing for The New York Times, Jon Caramanica placed the song at number 11 on his list of the 22 best songs of 2022, praising "its ease — no maximalism, no theater".
+Writing for The New York Times, Jon Caramanica placed the song at number 11 on his list of the 22 best songs of 2022, praising "its ease—no maximalism, no theater".
 He pointed out the way NewJeans "deploys its contemporary reference points in service of a throwback idea" through the employment of New Jersey club music on "Cookie".
 Han Seong-hyun of IZM defined the song as a "small experiment for the next step and commented positively on the "odd" lyrics and the "kitschy" rhythm.

 Controversy

-The song has received backlash due to allegations that the lyrics contain sexual innuendos which many considered inappropriate for a group composed of teenagers.
-All members of the group are considered minors under South Korean law.
-In a review for NME, Carmen Chin noted the "lyrical innuendo that can only be described as concerning when delivered by a group of 14- to 18-year-olds – some examples that listeners have flagged as distasteful are "Looking at my cookie / Do you ever smell it different?
-(Taste it) / What's with a bite isn’t enough?" and "Made a little cookie / Come and take a lookie / Only at my house, come over and play'".
+The song received backlash due to allegations that the lyrics contained sexual innuendos which many considered inappropriate for a group composed of teenagers.
+At the time of release, all members of the group were considered minors under South Korean law.
+In a review for NME, Carmen Chin noted the "lyrical innuendo that can only be described as concerning when delivered by a group of 14 to 18 year olds – some examples that listeners have flagged as distasteful are "Looking at my cookie / Do you ever smell it different?
+(Taste it) / What's with a bite isn't enough?" and "Made a little cookie / Come and take a lookie / Only at my house, come over and play'".
 In particular, the word "cookie" has been highlighted as a slang term referring to the female genitalia.
-NewJeans' agency ADOR has denied the allegations, claiming that the song was intended for fans and does not contain a sexual meaning.
+NewJeans' agency ADOR denied the allegations, claiming that the song was "intended for fans" and does not contain a sexual meaning.
 According to ADOR, they consulted "numerous doctors in English literature, interpreters and native speakers" who agreed that "cookie is not widely used sexual slang".
 The agency concluded that "the term itself cannot be a problem, although its interpretations can differ".

 Chart performance

 In South Korea, "Cookie" debuted at number 14 on the Circle Digital Chart in the issue dated July 31–August 6, 2022, and peaked at number nine on the chart in the issue dated September 11–17, 2022.
 The song peaked at number nine on the Billboard Japan Heatseekers chart in the issue dated October 5, 2022.
 In Singapore, it peaked at number 15 on the RIAS Top Regional Chart in the issue dated February 3–9, 2023.
-"Cookie" peaked at number 21 on the Vietnam Hot 100 in the chart issue dated Augsut 18, 2022.
+"Cookie" peaked at number 21 on the Vietnam Hot 100 in the chart issue dated August 18, 2022.
 The song peaked at number 198 on the Billboard Global Excl.
 U.S. in the chart issue dated August 27, 2022.